 AB Testing is always a good idea.
 You can use a plugin to do that, or you can write a few varieties of tweets.
 It’s up to you.
 But make sure the headline isn’t too spammy.
 Write for your audience.

 “Testing headlines on Twitter is a great idea because the visual elements aren’t as prominent on as they are with a platform like Facebook.”
 Neil Patel

 I’m more dubious about influencer marketing.
 But that’s me.
 My philosophy has been to build your own tribe of people.
 Create affinity which leads to loyalty which leads to sales.
 Make your influencers.

 “It’s now easier than ever to pitch your ideas to someone with a large following.
 If they like what you bring to the table, they can change your brand’s world with one simple post.”
 Neil Patel

 Twitter is a great place to advertise, especially if you geolocate and use hashtags.
 Jason Knill over at GiveWP did a great job with this for WordCamp-specific ads.
 We actually found these ads to be much less expensive than Facebook, Google Display Network, or LinkedIn.

 “Twitter Ads can be a bit more expensive than Facebook Ads, but they will boost engagement when you need it most.
 Promoted tweets are the best option for this purpose.”
 Neil Patel

 But Wait: There’s More — Using Twitter’s Analytics

 So, I’m a tiny bit surprised this wasn’t included in his post.
 Twitter has powerful analytics.
 I have a whole post on this but this is the main thing I pay attention to.
 Are you ready?
 Tweets to Profile Visit ratio.
 I like that to be .20.

 I make a Google Sheet and enter the numbers every month for clients.
-Profile visits means they are interested in you, they’re reading your bio, and likely clicking on your website link.
+Profile visits mean they are interested in you, they’re reading your bio, and likely clicking on your website link.